creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-10-03-Swin-Transformer.md

 * First the image of size $$H*W$$ is split in $$N$$ patches of size 4 x 4 to create tokens of size $$4*4*3=48$$

-  > ViT have patches of size 16 x 16
+  > ViT have bigger patches of size 16 x 16 ( so less suitable for dense prediction task such as segmentation)

 * Then a linear embedding layer is applied to project it to an arbitrary dimensions $$C$$